Fefu and Her Friends: Production history

 The New York Times has described Fefu and Her Friends as a play "more often read and studied than seen".

 Fefu and Her Friends premiered on May 5, 1977, as produced by the New York Theatre Strategy in New York City at the Relativity Media Lab.
 The production was directed by Fornés with set design by Linda Conaway, lighting by Candice Dunn and costumes by Lana Fritz.
 The premiere starred Rebecca Schull as Fefu and featured Gwendolyn Brown, Carolyn Hearn, Margaret Harrington, Gordana Rashovich, Connie LoCurto Cicone, Janet Biehl, and Joan Voukides.
 In 1978, this production was remounted by The American Place Theatre, also in New York City.

 In July 1978, Fefu and Her Friends' was produced at the Padua Hills Playwright's Festival in Claremont, CA. The production moved three months later to a very successful run at a theater in Pasadena.
 This production was the West Coast Premiere and Maria Irene Fornes directed.
 It received the 1978 L. A> Drama Critic Award for Best Ensemble.
 Lorinne Vozoff played Fefu, Sharon Ulrich played Julia, Kathleen Cramer played Cecelia Johnson, Laura Fanning played Paula Cori, Nina Glaudini played Cindy, Susan Krebs was also in the cast.

 In 2014, Fefu and Her Friends was staged by Sarasvati Productions in Winnipeg, Manitoba.
 The production was directed by Hope McIntyre.
 The 2019 production, directed by Lileana Blain-Cruz and starring Amelia Workman as Fefu, opened on November 24 and was produced by Theater for a New Audience at the Polonsky Shakespeare Center.
-Season of Concern, an emergency fund for Chicago theatre artists with health-related issues, staged an online production of Fefu in partnership with Mary Beth Fisher in December 2020.
+Season of Concern, an emergency fund for Chicago theatre artists with health-related issues, staged an online production of Fefu in partnership with Mary Beth Fisher in December 2020..
+In 2026, "Fefu and Her Friends" was staged by the Barnard Theatre Department in New York, New York.
+The production was directed by Alice Reagan and starred Mimi Wu as Fefu.
+It opened on March 5th, 2026 at the Minor Latham Playhouse.